nigeltao/nigeltao.github.io/blog/2022/zstandard-part-3-bitstreams.md

 doesn't necessarily end on a byte boundary even if it starts on one).
 For the bytes in the wire format, the bitstream therefore ends with a 1 bit (called the sentinel bit) and padded with 0 bits up until the next end of byte.
-Bits are written in the LSB least significant bit to MSB most significant bit order and are read in the opposite order.
+Bits are written in the LSB (Least Significant Bit) to MSB (Most Significant Bit) order and are read in the opposite order.

 ## Example 1: HUFFMAN BITSTREAM